coetaur0/ESIM/README.md

 where `config` is a configuration file (a default one is available in *config/testing*) and `checkpoint` is a checkpoint produced by the *train_mnli.py* script.

-The *test_mnli.py* script makes prediction on the matched and mismatched test sets for MultiNLI available on Kaggle and saves them in .csv files.
+The *test_mnli.py* script makes predictions on MultiNLI's matched and mismatched test sets and saves them in .csv files.
+To get the classification accuracy associated to the model's predictions, the .csv files it produces need to be submitted to the Kaggle competitions for MultiNLI.

 ## Results
-A model pre-trained on SNLI is made available in the *data/checkpoints* folder of this repository.
+A model pre-trained on SNLI is made available in the *data/checkpoints/SNLI* folder of this repository.
 The model was trained with the parameters defined in the default configuration files provided in *config/*.
-To test it, simply execute `python test_model.py ../data/checkpoints/best.pth.tar` from within the *scripts/* folder.
+To test it, simply execute `python test_snli.py ../../preprocessed/SNLI/test_data.pkl ../../data/checkpoints/best.pth.tar`
+from within the *scripts/testing* folder.

 The pretrained model achieves the following performance on the SNLI dataset: